Benji0187/writing-test/README.md

 #### Recipient identifier

 The recipient identifier that you provide when creating a Checkout Session defines which  recipient receives the payment.
-A recipient identifier is unique three-letter value, such as "FWU".
+A recipient identifier is a unique three-letter value, such as "FWU".
 You retrieve recipient identifiers by searching for the recipient's name in the system.
 You must provide the recipient identifier during the Checkout Session creation process.

 > **Note**: Recipients are also referred to as portals.
 Both terms refer to the same thing.